TRANSFORMING HEALTHCARE INFRASTRUCTURE TO ACHIEVE UNIVERSAL HEALTH COVERAGE AND SUSTAINABLE DEVELOPMENT GOALS.

 - The Global Islamic Finance Market.

-- Islamic Social Finance (Zakat, Waqf, Qard Hassan and Sadaqa)
+- Islamic Social Finance Instruments (Zakat, Waqf, Qard Hassana and Sadaqa)

-- Islamic Financing of Primary Healthcare Infrastructure in Africa: Opportunities and Challenges
+- Islamic Financing of Healthcare Infrastructure in Africa: Opportunities and Challenges.

 - Case Studies